S3rade/KoiScanner/README.md

 1) `KoiScanner_ML` are implemented Machine Learning Codes that collapsed and is not a working product.

 2) `KoiScanner_UI` contains the codes that does not have Machine Learning and just regular API checking.

+3) `KoiScanner_Chrome_Extension` contains the codes and scripts for the google chrome Extension.

-3) `KoiScanner_TelegramBot` contains the codes of KoiScanner_UI but adjusted to accomodate for the convicence.
+4) `KoiScanner_TelegramBot` contains the codes of KoiScanner_UI but adjusted to accomodate for the convicence.

-4) `Data.csv` is the dataset that contains both MALICIOUS AND NON-MALICIOUS URL.
+5) `Data.csv` is the dataset that contains both MALICIOUS AND NON-MALICIOUS URL.

-5) `Malicious.csv` is the dataset that contain ONLY MALICIOUS URL.
+6) `Malicious.csv` is the dataset that contain ONLY MALICIOUS URL.

 # Use Case Diagrams